 School of Education and Leadership

-For 50 years, Notre Dame de Namur University has maintained a reputation for excellence in teacher education.
+For over 50 years, Notre Dame de Namur University has maintained a reputation for excellence in teacher education.
 The objective of the School of Education and Leadership is to prepare competent teachers, specialists, administrators, and community leaders through professional programs that reflect current trends.
 Personalized attention and individualized counseling for students, field orientation of programs, and successful placement of credential graduates have characterized the program since its inception in 1953.
 All credential programs were reaccredited in 2010.

 The School of Education and Leadership offers students the possibility of enrolling concurrently in some master’s and credential programs.
 The School has several integrated programs designed to support each student as he or she prepares to be a professional educator or a community leader.
 Integrated programs articulate some degree of coursework between the credential and the graduate degree, significantly reducing the time and financial resources required to earn a degree.